hamanhbui/reliable_ssl_baselines/README.md

 ## <a name="intro"></a> Introduction
 ![framework](gallery/framework.png)

-This repository contains the implementation of
+This repository contains the implementation of Benchmark for Uncertainty & Robustness in Self-Supervised Learning, including a comparison on: ERM, Context Prediction, Rotation Prediction, Geometric Transformation Prediction, and Jigsaw Puzzle.

 ## <a name="guideline"></a> Guideline
 ### <a name="prepare"></a> To prepare: